MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/New-MgPolicyAppManagementPolicy.md

       - `[RestrictionType <String>]`: appKeyCredentialRestrictionType
     - `[PasswordCredentials <IMicrosoftGraphPasswordCredentialConfiguration[]>]`: Collection of password restrictions settings to be applied to an application or service principal.
       - `[MaxLifetime <TimeSpan?>]`:
       - `[RestrictForAppsCreatedAfterDateTime <DateTime?>]`: Enforces the policy for an app created on or after the enforcement date.
-For existing applications, the enforcement date would be back dated.
-To apply to all applications, enforcement datetime would be null.
+For existing applications, the enforcement date would be backdated.
+To apply to all applications, this date would be null.
       - `[RestrictionType <String>]`: appCredentialRestrictionType

-RESTRICTIONS `<IMicrosoftGraphAppManagementConfiguration>`: appManagementConfiguration
+`RESTRICTIONS <IMicrosoftGraphAppManagementConfiguration>`: appManagementConfiguration
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[KeyCredentials <IMicrosoftGraphKeyCredentialConfiguration[]>]`: Collection of keyCredential restrictions settings to be applied to an application or service principal.
     - `[MaxLifetime <TimeSpan?>]`: